Dr. NTR University of Health Sciences: History

 In 2022, the then CM of Andhra Pradesh Y. S. Jagan Mohan Reddy has changed the university name to "Dr. YSR University of Health Sciences" after the former chief minister of Andhra Pradesh Dr. Y. S. Rajasekhara Reddy.
-Several protests were done by people of Andhra against this change.
-It was reverted to "Dr. NTR University of Health Sciences" in July 2024.
+Several protests were held by TDP leaders, NTR supporters, and activists against this change.
+The university's name was changed back to 'Dr. NTR University of Health Sciences' in July 2024.

 Facilities

 There is a library and computer center where the library network is operated from.
 A guest house is available with different categories of accommodation.
 The examinations section is housed in a separate area where special security electronically controls access, which can only be gained by authorised staff and security officers.
 A biometric-based electronic attendance system has also been institutionally implemented.

 Admission and courses

 Admission under the convener quota are based on applicants EAMCET rank for other allied paramedical courses and pharmaceutical courses and NEET (National Eligibility Entrance Test) rank for admission into MBBS and BDS Courses.

 The university offers graduate, postgraduate, diploma, and super-specialty courses in modern medicine; dental surgery, nursing, Ayurveda, homoeopathy, and Unani; graduate degree courses in naturopathy, physiotherapy.
 Additionally, it offers a postgraduate (M.Sc.) course in applied nutrition.

 The number of colleges affiliated with the university since its establishment has risen from 27 to 184.
 The degrees awarded by the university are recognised by professional statutory bodies, including the Medical Council of India, the Dental Council of India, the Central Council of Indian Medicine, the Central Council of Homoeopathy, and the Indian Nursing Council.